-We are proud to have 198 girls attending the FSF schools because we consider this a fantastic result, whereby these girls are accessing equal opportunities in education.
+We are proud to have girls attending the FSF schools because we consider this a fantastic opportunity whereby girls are accessing equal opportunities in education.

 Additionally, supportive approaches are implemented based on the principles of inclusiveness, integration and participation of children with special needs creating a friendly school environment so that they too can have access to quality education led by experienced teaching staff all of which have achieved the qualified teacher status.

 FSF expect that the lasting impact of this project will enable them to access the wider world confidently and with the skills they need to progress in life.
 It is also envisaged that the surrounding community will acknowledge the importance of education for both boys and girls and indeed for the adults to also take part in short training courses and develop their literacy and numeracy skills, increase participation and equality in basic education, increase performance and retention rates for girls, improving the quality of teaching and learning, strengthening early childhood education, meeting appropriate learning and life skills for young people by placing an emphasis on meeting gender equality as well as access to ICT in our school.